libreswitch/ops/docs/sftp_ct_test.md

 User is able to perform secure copy from switch2.
 #### Test Fail Criteria
 User is unable to perform secure copy from switch2.

+### Verify SFTP client in an interactive mode for netop user
+### Description
+Verify SFTP client copy is not allowed for netop users.
+### Test Result Criteria
+#### Test Pass Criteria
+Netop user is unable to perform the SFTP client copy.
+#### Test Fail Criteria
+Netop user is able to perform the SFTP client copy.

+### Verify SFTP client in a non-interactive mode for netop user
+### Description
+Verify SFTP client copy is not allowed for netop users.
+### Test Result Criteria
+#### Test Pass Criteria
+Netop user is unable to perform the SFTP client copy.
+#### Test Fail Criteria
+Netop user is able to perform the SFTP client copy.

 ### Verify SFTP copy on a non mgmt interface
 ### Description